UltraEngine/Documentation/introduction.md

 ## Distribution

 Only the release build of your game should be distributed.
-The debug build of your game will end with the suffix "_d.exe" and should not be distributed.
+The debug build of your game will end with the suffix "_d.exe" and should not be included.

 The debug build stores the physics library as separate DLLs for external debugging.
 The release build does not need these DLLs:
 - newton_d.dll